 Acceptance into the program does not guarantee enrollment.
 An appointment must be made with a program advisor who will help students to determine a pathway to their program of choice and to select courses for the term.
 Some courses have limited enrollment, so students are encouraged to register early.

-Sponsorship and tuition
+Student financial assistance and tuition

-Information on sponsorship is available from a Yukon College counselor.
+If you want information about financial assistance, please contact Student Services.
 Students are encouraged to have sponsorship or payment of tuition arranged before meeting with a program advisor.
 This will enable students to be registered in their courses without delay and purchase textbooks and additional supplies in order to be prepared for the first day of classes.
 Acceptance into the program does not guarantee a space.
 Payment of tuition and mandatory fees must be made to guarantee a seat.